cmjimerson1s/PP4_enigma_machine/README.md

 The site was designed for the user to be familiar with the layout such as a navigation bar along the top of the pages and a hamburger menu button for smaller screen.

-The footer...
+The footer is shared across all pages and has links social media, and to important pages, as well as information on Privay Policy and Terms of Service.

 - The site consists of the following pages:
     - Home:
     - FAQ:
     - Rooms:
+      - Room Detail:
     - Blog:
+      - Blog Detail
     - Book Now:
+      - Cart View
+      - Booking Form
+      - Booking Confirmation
     - Contact:
     - Sign Up:
     - Login/Logout:
     - Account:
+      - Account Edit
+      - Account Booking List
+      - Account Booking Edit

 #### Database

-- Built with Python and the Django framework with a database of a Postgres for the deployed Heroku version(production)
+- Built with Python and the Django framework with an ElephantSQL database for the final deployed version.

 <details><summary>Show diagram</summary>
 <img src="docs/imgs/db_diagram.jpg">